floorwarior/pyinstaller_kokoro_build_guide/README.md

 # Kokoro can be a bit tricky when it comes to pyinstaller
-it included dinamic downloads which run in a subprocess, the problem? it grabs sys.executable which is your_apps.exe , this in turn will create an endless call loop and you package will never be download
+it includes dinnamic downloads which run in a subprocess, the problem? it grabs sys.executable which is your_apps.exe, this in turn will create an endless call loop and you package will never be download.
 ## Steps to make it work:
 1. open the normal_kokoro.py file, set the voice you want, run the normal_kokoro file **once**
 2. once it runs, navigate here ( or similar) c:/Users/yourusername/.cache/huggingface/hub/models--hexgrad--Kokoro-82M/snapshots/somerandomstring/ open it, there is going to be:
 - config.json | copy this into the kokoromodels folder
 - kokoro-v1_0.pth | and this
-- voices folder | copy the desired voice from this folder into the kokoromodels folder
+- /voices folder | copy the desired voice from this folder into the kokoromodels folder
 3. Lib modifications:
 navigate here first:
 .venv/Lib/site-packages/misaki/en/